 3. Start a blog.

-The word blog I find can often be a bit misleading.
-I still have clients ask me ‘Is blogging still even a thing?’
+still have clients ask me ‘Is blogging still even a thing?’
 The answer is yes.
-Blogging is 100% still a thing and will continue to be as long as the internet exists.
+Blogging is 100% still a thing (and will continue to be).

-Instead of the word blogging, think of blogs as articles – just like this one you’re reading!
+Instead of the word blogging, think of blogs as articles – just like this blog article you’re reading!
 They are a way of sharing your expertise, connecting with your target audience and positioning yourself as a thought leader in your niche.

 Blogs are also an integral part of your website strategy and getting your website seen on Google.
 The more you blog about particular topics, the more your website will be associated with certain subjects or topics.